 We welcome the commitment by the Home Office that no one will lose their rights where they fail to make a second application to the EUSS.
 However, we continue to seek further information from the Home Office regarding how the full details of their plans will be implemented.
 We will provide updates of our progress in assessing the changes made to EUSS.

-During 2024 the Home Office intends to take steps to automatically convert as many eligible PSS holders as possible to SS once they are eligible for it, without them needing to make an additional application to the EUSS.
-The Home Office has stated that it will undertake automated checks of pre-settled status holders against government-held information, for example in respect of their ongoing continuous residence in the UK.
-We are still seeking information from the Home Office on this aspect of the proposals.
+We understand that during 2024, the Home Office intends to take steps to automatically convert as many eligible holders of pre-settled status as possible to settled status, without them needing to make an additional application to the EUSS.
+The Home Office has stated that it will utilise government-held information to check a person’s continuous residence in the UK to determine whether they are eligible for settled status.
+We are seeking further information from the Home Office on this aspect of the proposals.

-The Home Office has responded to our enquiries by saying that they are taking active steps to ensure those eligible can access the rights to which they are entitled as a result of this aspect of the judgment.
+The Home Office has taken steps to ensure those eligible can access the rights to which they are entitled and where relevant, the date of acquisition of that right.
 The Home Office will be updating us on the details.

 We are continuing to seek further information on this aspect of the plans.
 Further updates will be provided as our assessment progresses.